-On July 25, 2000, we completed the sale of certain technology rights for our topical pharmaceuticals and cosmeceutical product lines and other assets ("cosmeceutical and toiletry business") to RP Scherer Corporation, a subsidiary of Cardinal Health, Inc. We received \$25 million at closing and were entitled to receive further earnout amounts for the subsequent three years up to a maximum of \$26.5 million, the amounts of which were dependent on the performance of the business sold.
-During the first two years of the earnout period, we received an aggregate of \$3.8 million.
+On July 25, 2000, we completed the sale of certain technology rights for our topical pharmaceutical and cosmeceutical product lines and other assets ("cosmeceutical and toiletry business") to RP Scherer Corporation, a subsidiary of Cardinal Health, Inc. We received \$25 million at closing and were entitled to receive further earnout amounts for the subsequent three years up to a maximum of \$26.5 million, the amounts of which were dependent on the performance of the business sold.
+During the first two years of the earnout period, we earned an aggregate of \$3.8 million.
 No earnout income was received or reported for the third and final earnout year.
-The earnout is calculated based on gross profit earned by the business sold over a threeyear period.
-The terms of the agreement with RP Scherer provide for an earnout of 20% to 60% of gross profit of the business sold over a threshold that increases each year.
-Each earnout year has a different minimum level of gross profit that should be achieved before any earnout income can be received.
-In addition to the minimum gross profit levels, each earnout period has three additional gross profit thresholds that correspond to a specific earnout percentage up to a maximum of 60%.
-Earnout thresholds for the third and final year are higher than the first two years.
+The earnout was calculated based on gross profit earned by the business sold over a three-year period.
+The terms of the agreement with RP Scherer provided for an earnout of 20% to 60% of gross profit of the business sold over a threshold that increased each year.
+Each earnout year had a different minimum level of gross profit to be achieved before any earnout income could be received.
+In addition to the minimum gross profit levels, each earnout period had three additional gross profit thresholds that correspond to a specific earnout percentage up to a maximum of 60%.
+Earnout thresholds for the third and final year were higher than the first two years.
 The cosmeceutical and toiletry business is reported as a discontinued operation for all periods presented in the accompanying Consolidated Statements of Operations.

 Under the terms of the agreement with RP Scherer, we guaranteed a minimum gross profit percentage on RP Scherer's combined sales of products to Ortho Neutrogena and Dermik ("Gross Profit Guaranty").
 The guaranty period commenced on July 1, 2000 and ends on the earlier of July 1, 2010 or the end of two consecutive guaranty periods where the combined gross profit on sales to Ortho and Dermik equals or exceeds the guaranteed gross profit.
-Payments for the Gross Profit Guaranty aggregated \$404,000 for the first three guaranty years.
+Payments for the Gross Profit Guaranty aggregated \$527,000 for the first four guaranty years.
 We expect the annual Gross Profit Guaranty payments to range from approximately \$100,000 to \$150,000 for the remainder of the guaranty period.
 As there is no minimum amount of Gross Profit Guaranty due, no accrual for the guaranty is estimable for future years.
+A liability of \$153,000 related to the current amount due under the gross profit guarantees is included in accrued disposition costs as of December 31, 2004.